Brightline: Rolling stock

-Accidents and incidents
+Collisions and incidents

-Since shortly after it began service in Florida in 2018, Brightline's trains have been involved in an ongoing series of collisions with motorists, pedestrians and cyclists — causing injuries and deaths.
-From 2018 to September 12, 2025, a total of 187 deaths have been attributed to Brightline trains.
-As of 2025, Brightline has the highest fatality rate per mile traveled of any passenger railroad in the U.S.
+Since shortly after it began service in Florida in 2018, Brightline's trains have been involved in collisions with motorists, pedestrians and cyclists, causing injuries and deaths.
+From 2018 to December 21, 2025, a total of 196 deaths involved collisions with Brightline trains.
+As of July 2025, Brightline had the highest fatality rate per mile traveled of any passenger railroad in the United States.
+Law enforcement and federal reports have found that the deaths were not caused by train crew error or faulty equipment, but were all related to either suicides or people trying to cross the tracks and beat the trains.
+Outside railroad experts add that the problem lies with Floridians, used to trying to beat slower freight trains on the line, and not the new higher speed passenger trains.